dlaurent42/red-tetris/README.md

 ## Introduction by 42 School

 Everyone knows the Tetris Game and everyone knows Javascript, it only remains to build a Tetris in Javascript.

 Yes, but ...

-Your Tetris will be multiplayer and online.
+The Tetris will be multiplayer and online.
 It will allow you to disturb intergalactic parties during your long coding nights (There are still some WIFI issues on some planets).

-Your Tetris will use the latest technologies Javascript which are at the heart of a great intellectual, industrial and financial battle between Facebook and Google whose challenge is to be the master of the world.
+The Tetris will use the latest technologies Javascript which are at the heart of a great intellectual, industrial and financial battle between Facebook and Google whose challenge is to be the master of the world.

-Your Tetris will require a lot of brain juice to design the architecture, specify an asynchronous network protocol, implemented in functional  programming, create an algorithm of pieces’ animation and display  everything graphically in HTML!
+The Tetris will require a lot of brain juice to design the architecture, specify an asynchronous network protocol, implemented in functional programming, create an algorithm of pieces’ animation and display everything graphically in HTML!

-Good game, good code ... and do not forget to test and retest !!
+Good game, good code ...

 ## Objectives